Cloud Strife: In other media

-The OVA Last Order: Final Fantasy VII serves as an alternate retelling of Nibelheim's destruction and Zack and Cloud's escape from Shinra imprisonment.
-Animated and produced by Madhouse, based on a script by Kazuhiko Inukai, several scenes diverge from Final Fantasy VII's depiction of events, such as reinterpreting Cloud's rescue of Tifa by having her view his face.
-Although it is associated with and makes references to the Compilation of Final Fantasy VII, Last Order is considered an outside work.
+Cloud appears in the Last Order: Final Fantasy VII, an original video animation (OVA) that serves as an alternate retelling of Nibelheim's destruction and Zack and Cloud's escape from Shinra imprisonment.
+Several scenes diverge from Final Fantasy VII's depiction of events, such as reinterpreting Cloud's rescue of Tifa by having her view his face.
+Although it is associated with and makes references to the Compilation of Final Fantasy VII, Last Order is considered an outside work and not part of the original continuity.

-Cloud's character has also appeared in various games outside of the Final Fantasy VII continuity.
+Cloud has also appeared in various games outside of the Final Fantasy VII continuity.
 He is a playable character in the PlayStation version of Ehrgeiz.
-In Chocobo Racing, Cloud is a hidden character that rides a motorcycle.
+In Chocobo Racing, Cloud is a hidden character who rides a motorcycle.
 Cloud is one of several playable Final Fantasy VII characters in Itadaki Street Special for the PlayStation 2 and Itadaki Street Portable for the PlayStation Portable.

-LittleBigPlanet 2 features Cloud as a downloadable character model.
+Cloud also features in the LittleBigPlanet fan remake of Final Fantasy VII created by Jamie Colliver.
+Colliver’s adaptation reimagines the entire original PS1 game as a platformer.
 Cloud is a playable character representing Final Fantasy VII in the rhythm game Theatrhythm Final Fantasy, with his Advent Children persona serving as downloadable content.
 Players in Final Fantasy Explorers can briefly transform into Cloud, enabling use of his Omnislash Limit Break from FFVII.

 Cloud is the protagonist of Final Fantasy VII G-Bike, a mobile game for which Nomura designed a new costume for him.
 This was inspired by Cloud's Advent Children fights which producer Ichiro Hazama thought was "very cool, and radical", and influences from the title went into the game.
 CyberConnect2 CEO Hiroshi Matsuyama sought to improve Cloud's popularity with this game.

 Cloud appears as a playable guest character in the 2014 Nintendo crossover fighting games Super Smash Bros. for Nintendo 3DS and Wii U, sporting his character designs from both Final Fantasy VII and Advent Children.
-According to the games' director Masahiro Sakurai, Final Fantasy characters were heavily requested to appear in the Super Smash Bros. series, with Cloud receiving the most support out of all of them.
-Reflecting on his inclusion in an interview with Tetsuya Nomura, while other characters from the Final Fantasy series were considered Sakurai ultimately felt that none of them could match Cloud's popularity and he could not imagine including a character that wasn't him.
+According to game director Masahiro Sakurai, Final Fantasy characters were heavily requested to appear in the Super Smash Bros. series, with Cloud receiving the most support out of all of them.
+While other characters from the Final Fantasy series were considered, Sakurai ultimately felt that none of them could match Cloud's popularity and he could not imagine including a different character.
 His model was primarily based on his appearance in the Dissidia series, with slight alterations under Nomura's supervision.
-He was made available as in-game downloadable content alongside a stage based on Midgar in December 2015.
-He returns as a playable character in the 2018 follow up, Super Smash Bros.
-Ultimate, and is now playable in the game's base roster.
-A pair of Cloud amiibo figures were released on July 21, 2017.
+Cloud was made available as in-game downloadable content alongside a stage based on Midgar in December 2015.
+A pair of Cloud amiibo figures were released in July 2017.
+He returned as a playable character in Super Smash Bros.
+Ultimate (2018).
 As part of the update adding Sephiroth to the game as downloadable content in December 2020, Cloud was given his "Omnislash Ver.
 5" to use against opponents, being exclusive to his Advent Children costumes.